yasindevops/Project103-kittens-static-website/README.md

 ### At the end of the project, following topics are to be covered;

-- Apache Web Server Installation on Linux
+- Apache Web Server Installation on Linux.

-- Static Website Deployment
+- Static Website Deployment.

-- Bash scripting
+- Bash scripting.

-- AWS EC2 Service
+- AWS EC2 Service.

-- AWS Security Groups Configuration
+- AWS Security Groups Configuration.

-- AWS Cloudformation Service
+- AWS Cloudformation Service.

-- AWS Cloudformation Template Design
+- AWS Cloudformation Template Design.

-- Git & Github for Version Control System
+- Git & Github for Version Control System.

 ### At the end of the project, students will be able to;

-- install Apache Web Server on Amazon Linux 2023.
+- Install Apache Web Server on Amazon Linux 2023.

-- improve bash scripting skills using `user data` section in Cloudformation to install and setup web application on EC2 Instance.
+- Improve bash scripting skills using `user data` section in Cloudformation to install and setup web application on EC2 Instance.

-- configure AWS EC2 Instance and Security Groups.
+- Configure AWS EC2 Instance and Security Groups.

-- configure Cloudformation template to use AWS Resources.
+- Configure Cloudformation template to use AWS Resources.

-- use AWS Cloudformation Service to launch stacks.
+- Use AWS Cloudformation Service to launch stacks.

-- use git commands (push, pull, commit, add etc.) and Github as Version Control System.
+- Use git commands (push, pull, commit, add etc.) and Github as Version Control System.

 ## Steps to Solution